brandenbbb/uwhd/README.md

 # uwhd

 APRIL 20:
-    kinect(1) = host kinect / kinect(0) = guest kinect
+    kinect(1) = host kinect
+    kinect(0) = guest kinect
     removed diagnostics mode

 APRIL 19:
     xbox 360 USB gamepad controls now working if USE_GAMEPAD enabled.
-FPS style controls also...be sure to build as release as the framerate performance drastically increases
+FPS style controls also...be sure to compile as release as the framerate performance drastically increases

 APRIL 14:
     added switch in ofApp.h - simply comment / uncomment to enable which mode you want to use: